SouthernMethodistUniversity/parallel_cpp/_sources/parallel_programming.md

 Incorporating a testing framework into the development process ensures that code behaves as expected and that changes or new features do not introduce unexpected issues.
-Automated testing frameworks, such as JUnit for Java, PyTest for Python, or NUnit for .NET, allow developers to write and run tests quickly and consistently.
+Automated testing frameworks, such as Catch2 for C++, PyTest for Python, CTest, etc., allow developers to write and run tests quickly and consistently.
 These frameworks support various types of tests, including unit tests, integration tests, and functional tests, each targeting different levels of the application.

 The benefits of using a testing framework are multifaceted.
 Automated tests can catch bugs early in the development cycle, reducing the time and cost